 - Close on your loan.
 Once your lender has approved your loan, you’ll head to closing

 - Begin work on your home.
-Your lender will issue 50% of your repair costs to the contractor, who can then commence work on the house.
+On a 203K Limited, your lender will issue 50% of your repair costs to the contractor, who can then commence work on the house.
 The other half of the funds will be disbursed once the project is complete.
 The repairs must be done within six months

 - Move into the home.
 After the work is complete and your contractor has been paid, you can move into your newly renovated property